chrisprinz/epicdatamining/Chris/Notes/Script.md

   : compute minhash signatures by random hashes of row identifiers --> new permutations

+### Computing Minhash Signatures
+**TODO**

 ## Locality-sensitive Hashing
-- Finding pairs "most similar"
+- Finding pairs "most likely similar" (potentially because data is too big to compare all sets
 - hashing minhash signatures several times
-- **choose hashes that map minhash signatures to buckets**
+- **choose hashes that map minhash signatures to buckets** for full similarity analysis
-- for every signature hash bands consisting of `r` rows each
+- for every signature, divide characteristic matrix into `b` hash bands consisting of `r` rows each
 - if two columns map to the same bucket for any band, *candidate pair*
+- Jaccard similarity of documents --> probability of becoming a candidate pare in an s-curve fashion
+- combination of approaches consists of locality-sensitive hashing first, then do actual comparison through minhash, possibly also followed by full Jaccard similarity

 **Todo** look at first three slides of lecture 2017-11-21

 ## Distance Measures
 - Jaccard similarity `0..1` --> Jaccard distance `0..1`, = 1 - Jaccard